• Skip to primary navigation

 Groceries are one of those unavoidable necessities in our lives.
 We need food to live, but unfortunately, food prices can get to outrageous heights.
 In fact, families often report spending hundreds of dollars a week on their food bills!

-This post will help walk you through making a grocery budget that not only works for you but also cuts your grocery spending so you can slash your grocery bill and still have a healthy shopping list.
+This post will help walk you through making a grocery budget that not only works for you but also cuts your grocery spending so you can cut the grocery bill while maintaining healthy shopping.

 Using that as a guide, it breaks down to about $160 per person, per month.
 Of course, that's just a guide.
 You and your family are different than the family to your left.

-While it is important to eat healthy, it's also very important to consider your family and living situations and no one else's.
+While it is important to eat well, it's also very important to consider your family and living situations and no one else's.

 Here's what we will cover in this post: